Chaoqi-LIU/Chaoqi-LIU.github.io/index.md

 ## About Me
 Howdy!
-I'm Chaoqi LIU, you can call me Nolan!
-I was born in Jiangsu Province, China. \
+I'm Chaoqi LIU, you can call me Nolan! \
+I was born in Jiangsu Province, China \
-ENTJ-A \
+My MBTI is ENTJ-A \
 26' B.S Math and Computer Science @ UIUC